check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/00-Tools-of-the-Trade-checklist.md

 DRILL: Open a text file or webpage.
 Use the mouse, testing out each function.
 When you feel comfortable using the drill is complete.

+## The Browser

+A browser is a piece of software on your computer.
+It allows you to make requests for information from the World Wide Web.
+When that information is returned to the browser it will assemble the information into the format specified by instructions from the webpage itself.
+We will cover the parts of the browser and how to use it to view web pages on the internet.

+### Uniform Resource Locator

+* Every web page on the internet has a specific location where it can be found.
+* This location, or "address", is called a Uniform Resource Locator, or URL.
+It tells the browser where to look for a particular web page.
+* The browser is often confused with a search engine.
+These are actually different things.
+A search engine is a website that lists the locations of other websites.
+Once you find what you are looking for, you still have to tell your browser use the URL to request the data.
+This is a little deceptive because in order to "use the URL to locate the data" is really just clicking on the listing in the search engine.
+Even though it is deceptively simple, it is important to understand that the simple click on a search engine listing is, actually, a request from the browser for information located at a specific address (URL).
+* If you know the URL of the resource you wish to view, you can skip the search engine altogether.
+All you need to do is enter the URL in the window at the very top of browser window.
+The information will be requested, returned, and assembled for you just as if you had clicked on a search result.
+And it's faster using the search engine.
+* Search engine pages are often displayed as the first thing you see when you open your browser.
+This is partially the reason why there has been some confusion between the two.
+*